Dr Marco Pinna - Programme Leader

 The School of Mathematics and Physics regularly welcomes guest speakers from around the world.
 Recent visitors to the University of Lincoln have included former vice president of the Royal Astronomical Society Professor Don Kurtz, mathematician and author Professor Marcus du Sautoy OBE, and operations research specialist Ruth Kaufman OBE.

 Students on this course are encouraged to obtain and undertake work placements independently in the UK or overseas during their studies, providing hands-on experience in industry.
 These can range from a few weeks to a full year if students choose the sandwich year option.
 Placements may be conducted with external research institutions (which can be overseas).
 The option is subject to availability and selection criteria set by the industry or external institution.
 When undertaking optional placements, students will be required to cover their transport, accommodation, and general living costs.

 The BSc programme currently meets the educational requirements of the Chartered Mathematician designation.
 This is awarded by the Institute of Mathematics and its Applications (IMA), when it is followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency for taught Master’s degrees.
 The MMath programme is accredited by the IMA.
-Accreditation for both courses expires during the 2021/2022 academic year.
-The University intends to renew the accreditation so that it is valid for students commencing their studies in 2022/2023.

 "Studying Mathematics at Lincoln is a way to learn more about a subject that has many applications within the real world, whilst also learning about theoretical Mathematics.
 It has helped me to grow as a mathematician."William Evans, MMath Mathematics student